apache/shenyu-website/content/en/projects/shenyu/spring-cloud-proxy/index.md

   }
 ```

-* start your service, get the log `dubbo client register success `, then your interface has been added with shenyu gateway successfully.
+* start your service, get the log `dubbo client register success `, then your interface has been added with ShenYu gateway successfully.

 ## Plugin Setting

 * enable Spring Cloud plugin in `shenyu-admin`.